 I like that you can just double tap on words in the Notes app and then tap the convert button that appears.
 However, I didn't see a way to select all handwritten notes within a note at once, and if you have a longer note the process of double tapping a selection and then dragging the box to enlarge it seems like too much work.

 If you like the idea of using the S Pen as a pseudo-magic wand, there's Air Actions.
-This S Pen feature lets you do things like change modes in the camera app by waving the stylus from side to side, or zooming in on a subject by drawing a small circle in the air.
-It's fun to try, but I'm not sure how often I'd use it.
+This S Pen feature lets you do things like change modes in the camera app by waving the stylus from side to side while pressing the button, or zooming in on a subject by drawing a small circle in the air.

 With AR Doodle, Galaxy Note 10 users can draw right on top of people in the camera view, and whatever you draw will follow that person as they move around the frame.
 It could be fun at parties.

-Galaxy Note 10 Plus cameras: A step behind the competition
+Galaxy Note 10 Plus cameras: Good, but a step behind the competition

 With its four camera sensors, the Galaxy Note 10 Plus is definitely an upgrade over the Galaxy Note 9's two cameras.
 The back of the Note 10 Plus houses a wide-angle camera and telephoto lens like its predecessor, but adds an ultrawide shooter to fit in more of the frame and a depth sensor to achieve more convincing bokeh effects when shooting portraits.